QianruZhou333/WiFiTrafficPredictor/README.md

 # WiFiTrafficPredictor
-Adopts machine learning -- random forest regression to predict the traffic of a WiFi network in a building.
+This is an demo code for a WiFi traffic predictor, It adopts machine learning -- random forest regression to predict the traffic of a WiFi network in a building.
+The test data is in .csv format, and is protected for security reasons.
+Thus, only the code and the results are available.
+To predict your own data, just set the path and file name as your own .csv.

 ## language
 python